Australia rules out return to state infrastructure incentive scheme

 Queensland Treasurer Jackie Trad, in an email to Reuters, said, “It is incumbent on the Federal Government to heed the warnings of the Reserve Bank and step up its commitment to joint funding of major infrastructure programs with the states.”

-New South Wales plans to build A$93 billion worth of infrastructure in the next four years and is relying on privatisation to help revitalise a stagnant state economy, NSW Treasurer Dominic Perrottet said in an email.
+New South Wales plans to build A$93 billion worth of infrastructure in the next four years and is relying on privatization to help revitalize a stagnant state economy, NSW Treasurer Dominic Perrottet said in an email.

 While many parts of Australia are enjoying upbeat housing market activity, the rest of the economy is struggling, prompting back-to-back interest rate cuts from the central bank.